 When does a vitamin B12 deficiency occur?

-As with many other Nutrients favored Alcoholism the risk of deficiency.
-Other potential risk factors are chronic inflammatory diseases Intestinal diseases, Chemotherapy and one-sided or Inadequate nutrition.
+As with many other Nutrients favors Alcoholism the risk of deficiency.
+Other potential risk factors are chronic inflammatory Intestinal diseases, Chemotherapy and one-sided or Inadequate nutrition.

-Symptoms of riboflavin deficiency are Hypersensitivity to light and skin problems such as rashes or cracks.
-The latter often occur in the corner of the mouth.
-In severe cases, growth or neurological disorders can also occur.
+Symptoms of riboflavin deficiency are Light hypersensitivity and skin problems such as rashes or cracks.
+The latter then frequently occur in the corner of the mouth.
+In severe cases, growth or neurological disorders may also occur.

 Analytics for the determination of vitamin B2 supply

-If you want to determine your B2 value, there are various options that will all lead you to your goal.
+If you want to determine your B2 value, there are several possibilities, all of which will lead you to your goal.
 You can use the Riboflavin excretion in urine, the B2 concentration in serum or the Enzyme activity of glutathione reductase in the red blood cells.

-If you decide to measure the riboflavin excretion in your urine, the reference value for a good B2 supply is 70-100 µg/dl.
+If you choose to measure riboflavin excretion in your urine, the reference value for good B2 supply is 70-100 µg/dl.
 If you have your blood serum tested for your B2 concentration, a good supply is 80-120 µg riboflavin per g creatine.
-If you have less than 40 µg riboflavin per g creatine, you are said to have a deficiency.
+Less than 40 µg of riboflavin per g of creatine is considered a deficiency.

-To measure the enzyme activity of glutathione reductase, the increase in activity after administration of the coenzyme FAD is measured.
-If there is a stimulation of more than 40 %, there is a B2 deficiency.
-If you have less than 20 %, you are well supplied.
+To measure the enzyme activity of glutathione reductase, the increase in activity is measured after administration of the coenzyme FAD.
+If there is a stimulation of more than 40 %, you have a B2 deficiency.
+If there is less than 20 %, you are well supplied.

-The right test: A simple standard marker is excretion via the urine.
-However, if you want to check more values than just your B2 supply, the serum value is a good option because the laboratory can then check many other values with the blood sample.
+The right test: A simple standard marker is urinary excretion.
+However, if you want to check more values than just your B2 supply, the serum value is a good choice because the laboratory can then check many other values with the blood sample.

 What foods contain vitamin B2?

-A balanced diet that covers your energy requirements usually also covers your B2 needs.
-If you want to consciously pay attention to your B2 intake, there are various foods that have a particularly high content.
+A balanced diet that covers energy requirements usually also covers the B2 requirement.
+If you want to consciously pay attention to your B2 intake, then there are various foods that have a particularly high content.
 Generally contain Whole grain and soy products large amounts of B2.
-However, they are not on the list because it is a food group and not a single food.
+However, they are not in the list because it is a food group and not a single food.

-For ethical, ecological and health reasons, I generally recommend a vegan, wholesome dietbut I would like to inform you as comprehensively as possible about riboflavin and also list some animal foods here.
+For ethical, ecological and health reasons, I generally recommend a vegan, whole food dietbut I would like to inform you as comprehensively as possible about riboflavin and also list some animal foods here.

-What do vegans and vegetarians need to know about vitamin B2?
+What do vegans and vegetarians have to consider regarding vitamin B2?

-According to the DGE, riboflavin is a potentially critical nutrient in a vegan diet.6 So far, studies on riboflavin supply have produced different results.
-On the one hand, the EPIC-Oxford study, a very large-scale study by Oxford University, came to the conclusion that vegans suffer from a B2 deficiency just as often as vegetarians and people on a mixed diet.7
+According to the DGE, riboflavin is a potentially critical nutrient in vegan diets.6 Up to now, there have been different results in studies of riboflavin supply.
+On the one hand, the EPIC-Oxford study, a very large-scale study by Oxford University, came to the conclusion that vegans suffer from a B2 deficiency with a similar frequency as vegetarians and people with a mixed diet.7

-This contrasts with the results of a study by the Institute of Food Science at the University of Hanover.
-The study examined vegans within Germany and came to the conclusion that, on average, too few Calcium, Iodine, Vitamin B12 and riboflavin were included.
-Therefore, in the study recommended to ensure the intake of these nutrients through a dietary supplement.8
+In contrast, there is the result of a study by the Institute of Food Science at the University of Hanover.
+The study examined vegans within Germany and came to the conclusion that on average too few Calcium, Iodine, Vitamin B12 and riboflavin were included.
+Therefore, in the study recommended to secure the intake of these nutrients through a food supplement.8

 Should vitamin B2 be supplemented?

-As you can see, the studies on the B2 supply are divided.
+As you can see, the studies on B2 supply are divided.
 Of course, this is mainly due to the fact that there is no "one vegan diet".
-You can eat a balanced and healthy vegan diet and then you probably won't need a dietary supplement.
-On the other hand, there is a vegan diet with lots of industrially processed products, sugar, alcohol and little fruit and vegetables.
-So of course it's no wonder if you suffer from a nutrient deficiency.
+You can eat a balanced and healthy vegan diet and then you will probably not need a dietary supplement.
+On the other hand, there is a vegan diet with many industrially processed products, sugar, alcohol and little fruit and vegetables.
+There is the then of course no wonder if it comes to a nutrient deficiency.

-If you are unsure about your nutrient supply, it may be that a dietary supplement can be useful.
-Often the Calmingthat you are covered, wonders.
-As there is no risk of overdosing when supplementing B2, you can't really go wrong.
+If you are unsure about your nutrient supply, it may be that supplementation can be useful.
+Often, the effect of the Calming, that you're covered, wonders.
+Since you also have no risk of overdose when supplementing B2, you really can't go wrong.

-There are few isolated preparations of vitamin B2.
+There are few isolated preparations for vitamin B2.
 It is often a component of vitamin B complexes or multi-nutrient preparations.
-If you are looking for a Multi-nutrient preparation I can offer you the Vivo Life especially for vegan nutrition produced supplement can be recommended.
+If you are looking for a Multi-nutrient preparation I can offer you the Vivo Life specially for vegan diet produced supplement can be recommended.
 Alternatively, you can also use a Vitamin B Complex be useful, since many B vitamins influence each other:

 Ensure riboflavin supply

-Regardless of whether you eat a vegan, vegetarian or mixed diet: if you eat a balanced diet that meets your energy requirements, a riboflavin deficiency should not occur.
-However, there is no harm in eating regularly, regardless of the type of diet check your blood values to detect any deficiencies at an early stage before they manifest themselves as symptoms.
+Regardless of whether you eat a vegan, vegetarian or mixed diet: if you do so in a balanced way and in a way that meets your energy needs, a riboflavin deficiency should not occur.
+However, it also does not hurt regardless of the diet regularly check your blood values to detect any deficiencies at an early stage before they manifest themselves in symptoms.

-Through a rich Nutrition without substitute productsregular exercise and fresh air, as well as avoiding environmental toxins, cigarettes and alcohol, you can prevent an incredible number of deficiencies and Prevent diseases.
-A dietary supplement can be useful for riboflavin if you want to be on the safe side.
+Through a rich Diet without substitute products, regular exercise and fresh air, as well as avoiding environmental toxins, cigarettes and alcohol, you can incredibly many deficiencies and Prevent diseases.
+A dietary supplement may be useful for riboflavin if you want to be completely on the safe side.

-Do you have any questions or suggestions about this article on vitamin B2?
-Then please leave me a comment!
+Do you have any questions or suggestions about this post on vitamin B2?
+Then feel free to leave me a comment!

 All the best,

 PS.: You want to know, why we live vegan?
-You can find out our reasons in the linked article.
-And if you want to learn more about other nutrients, then take a look at the article on Vitamin D.
+Check out the linked article to learn our reasons.
+And if you want to learn more about other nutrients, then next you should have a look at the article about Vitamin D.

 References: